Drug and Alcohol Rehab in Nottingham

-- Those who may be experiencing a mental health disorder as well as an addiction who will therefore require treatment for both.
+- Those who may be experiencing a mental health disorder as well as an alcohol or drug addiction who will therefore require treatment for both.

 - Those with mental health issues that would interfere with recovery attempts outside of rehabilitation.

-- Those who are experiencing suicidal thoughts as a result of their addiction/co-occurring mental health disorder.
+- Those who are experiencing suicidal thoughts as a result of their addiction or co-occurring mental health disorder.

 - Those who are drinking over 30 units a day.

-- Those who have scored high on AUDITs and other similar tests (see below).
+- Those who have scored high on AUDIT and other similar tests (see below).

 To help us determine how low or high risk your use of alcohol is (which in turn helps us provide you with the most suitable care and treatment) we will most likely perform a few simple tests.

-One of these tests will be an AUDIT – or, an Alcohol Use Disorders Identification Test.
+One of these tests will be an AUDIT – an Alcohol Use Disorders Identification Test .

 This AUDIT is a quick 10-question quiz that will allow us to see how severe your condition may be, so that we can begin referring you to the right places.